Upasani Maharaj: Influence of Sai Baba of Shirdi

 After three years in Shirdi, without anybody's knowledge he left for Sindi, near Nagpur.
 After a short stay, he journeyed to Nagpur.
-His food intake had increased, but resulted in severe piles.
+His food intake had increased, but resulted in severe haemorrhoids.
 This was treated by the medical procedure of the day— cutting and branding—and at Upasani's request without any anaesthesia.
 After the operation he went to Kharagpur to recuperate.

 For the first four months he remained unknown, but this gradually changed.
 The West Bengali town had a very mixed ethnic and linguistic population.
-He gained many Brahmin devotees, but concentrated on assisting the bhang caste, sweepers who cleaned the streets and removed the refuse of the houses.
+He gained many Brahmin devotees, but concentrated on assisting the Bhangi caste, sweepers who cleaned the streets and removed the refuse of the houses.
 He chose to live among the colony of untouchables, in conditions of squalor.
 His embrace of the role of a sweeper was remarkable for its bridging of the caste divide.
 This was not the lifestyle of a typical guru, and far removed from his ancestral roots in punditry.
 His rising fame reached Shirdi, and people came from there to Kharagpur to see him.

 Upasani's moods remained erratic in response to the attention he received; he continued to beat and abuse some of those who approached him, for what must have appeared to onlookers as inexplicable reasons.
 He engaged again in hard menial labour.
 Now beyond caste distinctions, he cleaned the roads, gutters and latrines, and stayed with Mahar, Mang, and Bhangi castes, and other untouchables.
 He lay at rest by a dust bin; sometimes he bathed in gutter water, and drank it; he would bathe and wash the clothes of a leper, and drink the washings; he would put a piece of dung in his mouth in the same way as he would a morsel of rich food.
 He was usually naked; occasionally he would wear a piece of gunny sack, for which he became noted.

 During this time, hundreds approached him for his Darshan, worship and advice; many religious festivals were celebrated by the local public under his direction.
 Then, in 1915, he suddenly left Kharagpur, first going to Nagpur, and thence returned to Shirdi.
 Upasani Maharaj had become known as Sai Baba's spiritual heir or chief disciple, and his fame spread.
 Some of Sai Baba's devotees became jealous and sought to cause him trouble.
 Upasani was forced to leave Shirdi to undertake a second operation for haemorrhoids, and after recovering he chose not to return to Shirdi.
 He travelled to several places in India where he gave discourses on spiritual subjects.
 When the tension with the ill-disposed devotees had eased, Upasani returned to Shirdi to reside once again at the Khandoba temple.